Dreemsuncho/Introduction-to-Computer-Science-and-Programming-using-python-MIT/Class/README.md

        * 1. The computer must select a word at random from the list of available words that was provided in words.tx​Note that words.txt contains words in all low    ercase letters.
         * 2. The user is given a certain number of guesses at the beginning.
-        * 3. The game is interactive; the user inputs their guess and the computer either:
+        * 3. The game is interactive; the user inputs their guess and the computer either:<br/>
           a. reveals the letter if it exists in the secret word <br/>
           b. penalize the user and updates the number of guesses remaining
         * 4. The game ends when either the user guesses the secret word, or the user runs  out of guesses.